 - Evidence of the skills, experience, and qualifications of your selected consultants/contractors (Categories A and B). - Written heritage or condition advice you have obtained about the war memorial (Category B only).
-If you do not have written advice, you are required to include the contact details of the consultant who provided you with verbal advice.
+If you do not have written advice, you are required to include the contact details of the consultant who provided you with verbal advice and a summary of their advice.

-Reminder: Applicants are expected to obtain relevant heritage advice for their project before applying to the CWMF or to apply for funding to obtain heritage advice from a qualified specialist.
-If you are preparing a Category B application and you do not have written or verbal heritage advice, please consider submitting a Category A application to request funding for heritage advice, as a first step (see 'Heritage advice' - page 5).
+Reminder: Applicants are expected to obtain relevant heritage advice for their project before applying to the CWMF, or to apply for funding to obtain heritage advice from a qualified specialist.
+If you are preparing a Category B application and you do not have written or verbal heritage advice, please consider submitting a Category A application to request funding for heritage advice, as a first step (see 'Heritage advice' - page 6).